Starburst Galaxy

 1. Choose an existing cluster from the clusters list and open the Edit cluster panel:

-• Click the options menu, and select Edit cluster.
+• Click the more_vert options menu, and select Edit cluster.
 The Edit cluster panel should now be open.

-2. In the Cluster type section:
+2. In the Size section:

 • Use the slider scale to set the minimum and maximum number of workers to scale between.
 The Cluster size should now be Custom.